gravitational/careers/challenges/systems/challenge-2.md

   // for example https://github.com/alecthomas/kingpin
 ```

 Comments like this one are really helpful to us.
-They save yourself a lot of
+They save you a lot of
-time and demonstrate that you've spent time thinking about this problem and
+time, demonstrate that you've spent time thinking about this problem, and
 provide a clear path to a solution.

 Consider making other reasonable trade-offs.
 Make sure you communicate them to